EdLWEISS186/JERUZZALEM-canopy-transfer-app/README.md

 * Fees are collected into a fee pool
 * Custom plugin logic is executed during transactions

+This project focuses on execution at the protocol layer rather than the smart contract layer.

 ---

 ## ⚙️ Features